 Note that the sum in this expression is over left-moving solitons and, therefore, this state has correlations only between its odd sites.
 This means that, unlike the one in Eq.~\eqref{eq:GGE}, the GGE in Eq.~\eqref{eq:GGEforMPS} has non-zero chemical potentials also for left moving charges of larger support (which are built using solitons).

-In order to handle explicit an expression we focus on the case $\chi=1$, in order to force these charges of larger support to have $0$ expectation value also in this case.
-Defining $c^{\lt}_\alpha/c^\rt_\alpha$ as the expectation value of the $1-$site left/right moving solitons $\Pi^{\lt/\rt}_\alpha$ (notice that this definition agrees with Eq. \eqref{eq:leftsolv}), we can fully characterize the asymptotic thermal ensemble and write the asymptotic value of the entanglement entropy as \be S_A(\infty)\simeq L_A(s^{{\lt}}+s^{{\rt}}), \ee where we introduced
+To have and explicit, simple expression, we focus on the case $\chi=1$.
+In this way, all the charges of support larger than $1$ site have a $0$ expectation value.
+Defining $c^{\lt}_\alpha/c^\rt_\alpha$ as the expectation value of the $1$-site left/right moving solitons $\Pi^{\lt/\rt}_\alpha$ (notice that this definition agrees with Eq. \eqref{eq:leftsolv}), we can fully characterize the asymptotic thermal ensemble and write the asymptotic value of the entanglement entropy as \be S_A(\infty)\simeq L_A(s^{{\lt}}+s^{{\rt}}), \ee where we introduced

 and set $s^{(\ltb/\rtb)}_1=s^{(\ltb/\rtb)}$.
 This expression has a very interesting implication: we first note that Eq.~\eqref{eq:ententropysolvabilityonesideasymptotic} does not coincide with the value reached at the end of the early time regime.
-Indeed, considering Eq.~\eqref{eq:earlytimeasyLSexplicit} we find \be S_A(L_A/2) \simeq 2 L_A s^{{\rt}}. \ee Next we note that whenever the state is left charged solvable one has $s^{{\lt}}_n\ge s^{{\rt}}_n$ (cf.\ Appendix \ref{app:boundsRL}).
+Indeed, considering Eq.~\eqref{eq:earlytimeasyLSexplicit} we find \be S_A(L_A/2) \simeq 2 L_A s^{{\rt}}. \ee Next we note that whenever the state is left charged solvable one has $s^{{\lt}}_n\ge s^{{\rt}}_n$ (see Appendix \ref{app:boundsRL}).
 This means that Eq.~\eqref{eq:ententropysolvabilityonesideasymptotic} is always \emph{larger} than Eq.~\eqref{eq:ententropysolvabilityonesideearly} and \emph{there must be an additional phase of growth after the early time regime}.
 This is true also without the $\chi=1$ assumption on the MPS: In Appendix \ref{app:boundsRL} we show that, even though we cannot find an explicit expression for $S^\lt$ in terms of few parameters we have

 showing the existence of an additional growth phase.

 To characterise this second phase we use the following rigorous bound (proven in Appendix \ref{app:boundsecondphase} using the data processing inequality) \be S_A (t\!>\!L_A/2)-\!S_A(L_A/2)\!\le\!
 (2t-L_A) (2s^{{\rt}}\!-\!s^{{\rt}}_{\rm num}). \ee